scalabli/quo/docs/options.rst

 Options can be added/nested to commands using the :func:`option` decorator.
 Since options can come in various different versions, there
 Options in quo are highly configurable and should not be confused with :ref:`positional arguments <arguments>`.

-Name Your Options
+How to name Options
 -----------------

-Options have a name that will be used as the Python argument name when calling the decorated function.
-This can be inferred from the option names or given explicitly.
-Names are given as position arguments to the decorator.
+When naming options, they are given as position arguments to the decorator.

 A name is chosen in the following order